ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4270-module/overview.md

 ## Product Description

-The RAK4270 LoRa Module includes an **STM32L071 MCU** and an **SX1262** LoRa chip, which supports eight spreading factors (SF5 ~ SF12) and signals bandwidth that can be adjusted between 7.8 kHz to 500 kHz.
-It has Ultra-Low Power Consumption of 2.31 μA (down to 1.61 μA @ 2.0 V) in sleep mode, but during the Transmit Mode, it can reach the maximum output power of 22 dBm.
-As a receiver, it can achieve a sensitivity of -148 dBm.
+The RAK4270 LoRa Module includes an **STM32L071 MCU** and an **SX1262** LoRa chip, which supports eight spreading factors (SF5 ~ SF12) and signals bandwidth that can be adjusted between 7.8&nbsp;kHz to 500&nbsp;kHz.
+It has Ultra-Low Power Consumption of 2.31&nbsp;μA (down to 1.61&nbsp;μA @ 2.0&nbsp;V) in sleep mode, but during the Transmit Mode, it can reach the maximum output power of 22&nbsp;dBm.
+As a receiver, it can achieve a sensitivity of -148&nbsp;dBm.

 The module complies with Class A and C of LoRaWAN 1.0.2 specifications, and it also supports LoRa Point-to-Point (P2P) communications.
 The module is suitable for various applications that require long-range data acquisition and low power consumption, such as smart meters, supply chain and logistics tracking, agricultural sensors, and smart cities.